Inedo/inedo-docs/ProGet/administration/security.md

  - **Everyone** - all users with network access to the system, regardless if they are authenticated or not
  - **Authenticated** - all users who have supplied valid login credentials
  - **Anonymous** - all unauthenticated users with network access to the sytem (i.e. have not logged in)

+## Hybrid User Directories

+As of ProGet v5.2.6, a hybrid user directory may be used to combine multiple user directories together, resolving principals from one or more existing user directories.
+This allows ProGet administrators to configure the system such that, for example, user accounts can be defined in ProGet with a fallback to Active Directory.

+Visit the [Hybrid User Directories](/support/documentation/various/ldap/combining-with-built-in) documentation for more information.